Canada’s social impact sector needs a professional childcare system

 One of the biggest barriers to women re-entering the workforce after the COVID-19 pandemic is a lack of decent childcare.
 Roughly three-quarters of all Canadian nonprofit sector workers are women.
 An exodus of qualified staff, alongside the increased workload for social services, could be disastrous for both nonprofits and their service users.

-var TRINITY_TTS_WP_CONFIG = {"cleanText":"Canada\u2019s social impact sector needs a professional childcare system.
-As COVID-19 forced parents across Canada to reconsider their childcare plans at lightning speed, YWCA CEO Maya Roy started hearing from her organization's own childcare workers.
-They, too, were quitting their jobs.
-Economist Armine Yalnizyan coined the term \u201cshe-cession\u201d to describe the disproportionate number of women who lost their jobs during the COVID-19 pandemic, especially those who quit their jobs to care for their children or other family members.
-Roy was watching this phenomenon play out in real time with childcare providers at one of Canada's oldest feminist organizations. \"It was bananas,\" she says.
-This dynamic is playing out everywhere in the Canadian econ
+Economist Armine Yalnizyan coined the term “she-cession” to describe the disproportionate number of women who lost their jobs during the COVID-19 pandemic, especially those who quit their jobs to care for their children or other family members.
+Roy was watching this phenomenon play out in real time with childcare providers at one of Canada’s oldest feminist organizations.
+“It was bananas,” she says.

 Join a community of 2000+ impact-oriented professionals like you.
 Get full access to this story and all Future of Good content, including tickets to our digital events and networking, with a membership.